-Before you begin to fix any leaks or replace any radiators, you will want ensure that you switch off the boiler beforehand.
-This is a safety measure and provides you with complete peace of mind whilst carrying out any repairs.
+Before you begin to fix any leaks or replace any radiators, you will want to ensure that you switch off the boiler beforehand.
+Although not technically necessary, it’s a safety measure that provides you with complete peace of mind whilst carrying out any repairs.

 2. Connect The Hose Pipe

-With the boiler switched off, you are now ready to drain the central heating system by firstly locating the drain off valve.
+With the boiler switched off, you are now ready to drain the central heating system by first locating the drain-off valve.
 Once located, attach a hose pipe to the drain valve and secure it using a jubilee clip.
-If it isn’t securely attached, you run the risk of dirty water from the central heating system spilling all over your floor.
+If it isn’t securely attached, you risk dirty water from the central heating system spilling all over your floor.

 3. Direct The Hose Pipe Outside

-The next step is to direct the hose pipe outside of your home as we did in the below photo.
-If it doesn’t reach, we would recommend buying a new hose pipe because it’s a crucial part of draining your central heating system.
+The next step is to direct the hose pipe outside your home, as we did in the photo below.
+If it doesn’t reach, we recommend buying a new hose pipe because it’s crucial to draining your central heating system.